Glomeris marginata: Reproduction and life cycle

 Juveniles of G. marginata develop into mature adults over the course of multiple years.
 By the sixth stage of anamorphosis, these millipedes reach the adult number of tergites and legs, but they continue to develop through additional (epimorphic) molts.
 During these epimorphic molts, for example, the last three leg pairs in males differentiate and are modified for use in mating.
 The last pair are the largest and become telopods, while the other two pairs become paratelopods.
 Juveniles reach the second, third, or fourth stage of anamorphosis by their first winter.
 These millipedes reach the fifth, sixth, or seventh stage of development by their second winter, and the seventh, eighth, or ninth stage of life by their third winter.
 Males reach maturity in their seventh stage, so they are ready to breed by their second or third spring, whereas females reach maturity in their eighth stage, so they are not ready to breed until their third or fourth spring.
 Adults are present year round but collected most often in the spring and autumn.

 The male of this species produces a pheromone from a gland behind his last pair of legs, using this pheromone to communicate with the female and to prepare a female for mating.
 During mating, the male grasps the female using his telopods, then produces a droplet of sperm from a genital opening behind his second leg pair.
 The male then passes a pellet with this sperm from leg to leg to the telopods, which place the sperm in the genital opening between the second and third leg pairs of the female.
 After fertilization, the female of this species produces about 50 eggs, each measuring 0.8 mm in size.
-The female does not make a nest for these eggs, but like other females in the order Glomerida, females of this species enclose each egg in a capsule of soil passed though the gut.
+The female does not make a nest for these eggs, but like other females in the order Glomerida, females of this species enclose each egg in a capsule of soil passed through the gut.

 Females of this species survive after laying eggs to breed again in later years.
 After first reaching maturity, these females can live long enough to produce seven or eight more annual broods.
 These millipedes can live as long as ten or eleven years, molting once per year as adults and reaching as many as 15 or 16 stages during their life spans.